arahi7860/node-npm-intro/README.md

 - What does the `node` command do?
 - What happens with `document`?
 Can we fix that?
+- What if you type `node` just by itself?

 ## Working with Modules and Dependencies